-I am a researcher in computational neuroscience at the Group for Neural Theory of Ecole Normale Supérieure.
+I am a researcher in computational neuroscience.
 I use tools from statistical physics, machine learning and data analysis to understand how cognition emerges from the dynamics of networks of neurons.

 Theory of attractor neural networks

-Attractor neural networks describe a class of networks whose dynamics is very peculiar: in the space of network states, neural trajectories are attracted towards specific locations.
-Many theoretical tools have been developed over the last 30 years to study their properties, contributing to demonstrate their relevance in modeling a variety of cognitive phenomenon such as working memory.
+Attractor neural networks describe a class of recurrent networks, the dynamics of which generates trajectories that are attracted towards specific sets in state-space.
+Many theoretical tools have been developed over the last 30 years to study the properties of these trajectories and relate them to neural computations, such as those involved in working memory or spatial navigation.

 Analysis of biological